markdechavez28/markdechavez28/README.md

 # 💫 About Me:
 Hi!
 I am Mark, a Computer Science student.
-I am passionate about data journalism and learning about Machine Learning.
+I am passionate about Data Journalism and learning about Machine Learning.

 # 💻 Tech Stack: